-While most people think of this historic mining town as a wintertime ski resort, it’s also a top destination for families looking for outdoor adventure during the summer months.
-In addition to hiking the beautiful mountains, here are 10 Things to do during the summer in Breckenridge, CO that will have the entire family begging for more time to explore.
+While most people think of Breckenridge as a winter ski resort, it’s also a top destination for families looking for outdoor adventure during the summer months.
+Here are 10 great things to do in Breckenridge, CO in the summer that will have the entire family begging for more time to explore.

-10. Take a free Gondola Ride
+1. Take a FREE Gondola Ride